vivanov-dp/taskslib/docs/Architecture.md

 In this case the queue is not going to create its threads and is not going to accept tasks before the Initialize method is called.
 There is also a `Shutdown()` method, which will destroy the threads and put the queue back into the uninitialized state.

 The job of the tasks queue is to maintain a list of executable pieces of code  - *tasks*, and run them whenever there are any free threads.
 If there are more tasks than threads, they will wait in the queue for their turn.
-The scheduler code groes trough the whole queue on each pass and it doesn't matter in which order the tasks are added to it.
+The scheduler code goes trough the whole queue on each pass and it doesn't matter in which order the tasks are added to it.

 ### Configuring the Queue ###